Is JPMorgan "too big to manage"?

-WASHINGTON JPMorgan's surprising $2 billion trading loss begs a post-financial-crisis question: Are America's biggest banks simply too big to manage?
+WASHINGTON JPMorgan's surprising $2 billion (1.24 billion pounds) trading loss begs a post-financial-crisis question: Are America's biggest banks simply too big to manage?

 Washington policymakers have largely focused on whether banks are "too big to fail" or whether they are so huge and interconnected that their failure would threaten the greater financial system as when Lehman Brothers collapsed in 2008.